-My research on the human brain addresses these questions.
-Feelings of happiness and sadness are central to conscious human experience, but we still know little about the neural mechanisms that lead to those feelings.
-My recent research has focussed on developing a computational and neural model of happiness linking rewards and expectations to subjective feelings.
+Feelings of happiness and sadness are central to conscious human experience, but we still do not know exactly what happens in the brain when we have these feelings or how they relate to our past and future decisions.
+I have recently developed a computational and neural model of happiness that links rewards and expectations to subjective feelings:

-My colleagues and I developed The Great Brain Experiment.
+My colleagues and I developed the smartphone app The Great Brain Experiment.
 Download it for iPhone or Android to participate in our research.
-Play the game 'What makes me happy?' to contribute to my research on decision-making and well-being.
+Play the game 'What makes me happy?' to contribute to my research on decision-making and happiness.

 Contact: robb.rutledge (at) ucl.ac.uk